Harold T. Shapiro

 Harold Tafler Shapiro (born June 8, 1935) is an economist and university administrator.
 He is currently a professor of economics and public affairs at the Princeton School of Public and International Affairs at Princeton University.
-Shapiro served as the president of University of Michigan from 1980 to 1988 and as the president of Princeton University from 1988 to 2001.
+Shapiro served as the president of the University of Michigan from 1980 to 1988 and as the president of Princeton University from 1988 to 2001.

 Biography

 Early life and education

 Born to a Jewish family in Montreal, Quebec, Shapiro attended Lower Canada College, a prestigious independent school in Montreal which was at that time boys-only.
 He earned his B.Comm., with honors, from McGill University in 1956 and his Ph.D. from Princeton University in 1964, both in the field of economics.
 His doctoral dissertation was titled "The Canadian monetary sector: an econometric analysis."

 Shapiro's parents owned the famous Ruby Foo's in Montreal.
 After his father's untimely death, the restaurant was passed down to him and his twin brother, Bernard, who would later become the first Ethics Commissioner of Canada and 14th principal of McGill University.
 Shapiro managed the restaurant while studying economics at McGill University, where he also began graduate school until he moved to Princeton University.